-The pig we will draw is an easy cartoon style pig, with the body and head made from simple oval shapes.
-We turn the ovals into a pig by adding some of the pig’s “trademark” features – oval snout, floppy ears and a curled pigtail.
-The cartoon parts of our pig drawing are the simplified body shape, large googly eyes and a happy smiling mouth.
+Today we will learn how to draw a pig.
+We will start with easy oval shapes for the body and head.
+Step by step we draw a pig from the ovals by adding the “trademark” features – oval snout, floppy ears and a curled pigtail.
+The cartoon parts of the pig drawing are the simplified body shape, large googly eyes and a happy smiling mouth.

 Our pig drawing starts as usual with a few simple base shapes to build the character.